 Now download and open ShellExView, which is third-party software that allows users to scan for all the shell extensions that have been added to your right-click menu by third-party software.

-You will see all the extensions, current status (disabled/enabled), type, description, product name (that has added the item), company, etc.
+You will see all the extensions, their current status (disabled or enabled), type, description, product name (which added the item), company, and more.

 Shell extensions that are added by Microsoft generally do not create any problem.
 So you should hide them from the list.
 To do so, go to Options > Hide All Microsoft Extensions.
 Now you will see only the extensions added by third-party software.